In addition to the funeral itselfwhatever form it takesa number of associated

 They do not arrange for funerals, pay for funerals, or choose a specific

 funeral director for you.

-Below, we list contact information for the Funeral Consumers Alliance of
+Below, we list contact information for the memorial societies in the Boston

-Eastern Massachusetts.
-To find memorial societies in other areas, contact
+area.
+To find memorial societies in other areas, contact the Funeral Consumers

 Burial is the traditional choice of disposition.
 It can be done directly,